 It should be possible to signal QoS from both an embedded-MTA and standalone-MTA.
 In a standalone MTA the only signaling path supported is that specified herein using RSVP.
-In an embedded MTA, both RSVP and direct access to the DOCSIS MAC signaling is possible (via an internal interface as suggested by Appendix E of the RFI specification).
+In an embedded MTA, both RSVP and direct access to the DOCSIS MAC signaling is possible (via an internal interface as suggested in the RFI [9] specification).